Polycystic kidney disease care at Mayo Clinic

 Expertise and rankings

-- Experience.
+Experience.
 Mayo Clinic is a leader in the treatment of polycystic kidney disease.
-Each year, doctors at the three Mayo Clinic locations care for about a 1,000 patients who have polycystic kidney disease.
+Each year, Mayo Clinic experts care for more than 1,200 people who have polycystic kidney disease.

 Pediatric expertise.
 Mayo Clinic in Rochester, Minnesota, offers diagnosis, care and treatment in a child-friendly environment for children who have autosomal recessive polycystic kidney disease or complications of autosomal dominant polycystic kidney disease.